 AmeriCorps is not a job, it is a year-long service experience.
 The SLI's AmeriCorps VIP receive a monthly living allowance, health benefits, and an end-of-term education award.
 The program lasts for 11 months and requires completion of 1700 hours of service.

 The following are our 2020-2021 Americorps VIPs Placement Sites

 - Loaves Fishes Computers

 - Greenfield City Science Center

-- AmeriCorps is a 11-12 month service commitment that will begin in early September 2019 for the next service year.
+- AmeriCorps is an 11-12 month service commitment that will begin in mid-August for the next service year.

 - Full-time members (1700 hours) are eligible for health insurance and subsidized child-care for the length of their service term.

 - AmeriCorps offers an opportunity to gain new skills and experience the tremendous satisfaction that comes from helping others.